 A few days later, Phoenix New Times showcased a “successful pimp” in his 70’s.
-“Not unusual” the article said.
-And now that Lacey is not the “proper” owner, and backpage.com has shut down it’s adult section, sex trafficking is even addressed.
+“Not unusual,” the article said.
+And now that Lacey is not the “proper” owner, and backpage.com has shut its adult section, sex trafficking is even addressed.
 Boasting of the rising demand for buying children for sex.

 Causes me wonder how much Lacey and Lemons would protect “Freedom of Speech” ads if folks could go online and hire a hit man without much ado?